 The long-awaited summer break is finally on the horizon.
 After a long year of teaching, you’re probably ready for a break.
 Warm weather, long days at the beach, and time with your family sounds great in April, but how long can you really stay home without getting bored?

-Many teachers take time off for a few weeks and then opt to find a summer job.
+Many teachers take time off for a few weeks and then opt to find a seasonal job in the summer.
 This leaves just enough time to go on a vacation or spend time with your family but you won’t feel like you wasted your time.

 Summer vacation is a great time to find part-time work doing something you enjoy.
 Whether you want to continue teaching, spend your days outside in the warm summer sun, or work from the comfort of your home, you’re bound to find a perfect fit.